Lori-ml/Customer-Churn-Pyspark/README.md

- - Explores categorical and continuous data via different statistical methods
+ - Categorical and continuous data are explored via different statistical methods

-- Checks the dataset for missing values and reasons on dropping certain records.
+- Dataset has been checked for data related issues (missing data, outliers).

 - Derives new features based on raw data.